jgable2885/streamlit_ui_rep/README.md

 # Team Detox Capstone Project

-This project aims to build a web application for drug discovery scientists to input a molecule of interest, predict its toxicity and suggest new ideas for back-up candidates.
+A web application for predictive models and idea generation to improve preclinical toxicology.

 ## Description
 *An in-depth paragraph about your project and overview of use.*

+This project aims to build a web application that would allow drug discovery scientists to input a molecule of interest, predict its toxicity and suggest new ideas for back-up candidates.
-This project contains 3 core components:
+There are 3 core components:
 1. Building a classification model for predicting the toxicity of a chemical molecule
 2. Developing an idea generation tool for suggesting alternative molecules
 3. Deploying the product (1 & 2) through an interactive user interface